lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="whale_fossil_fresh_to_saltwater.png" title="Isotopic analysis helps us infer the likely habitats of extinct whales. *Ambulocetus* fossils were recovered from sediments that comprised an ancient estuary.
 Source: ([Bajpai & Gingerich, 1998](https://www.pnas.org/doi/10.1073/pnas.95.26.15464))." >}}

-### Ice core paleoclimate data
+## Ice core paleoclimate data

 ---

-## 6. BIOGEOGRAPHY
+# 6. BIOGEOGRAPHY

-### Ecological succession
+## Ecological succession

-This is fun one to bring up in the context of 'creationism vs evolution', as it refers to the macroscopic and very well-accepted process of '[primary succession](https://news.uchicago.edu/explainer/what-is-ecological-succession#:~:text=and%20secondary%20succession.-,Primary%20succession,-happens%20when%20a)'.
-This describes the sequence that follows formation of a new region of land (well-studied in physical geography) as life moves in for the first time.
+[Primary succession](https://news.uchicago.edu/explainer/what-is-ecological-succession#:~:text=and%20secondary%20succession.-,Primary%20succession,-happens%20when%20a) describes the macroscopic sequence of events that follows formation of a new region of land (well-studied in physical geography) as life moves in for the first time.
 The resulting ecosystems that form (in the 'climax community') are highly interdependent, such that removing one would collapse the whole food web, which is a defining feature of irreducible complexity.
-Yet, we watch it happen all the time - and this is something that must have happened regardless of whether creation or evolution is true!
+Yet, we watch it happen all the time - the interdependencies are only 'locked in' later on, not at the start.

 Sources: [here](https://news.uchicago.edu/explainer/what-is-ecological-succession) (article), [here](https://www.nature.com/articles/nature06154) and [here](https://www.jstor.org/stable/3545904).

-### Prediction of *Tiktaalik*
+## Prediction of *Tiktaalik*

 Evolution had long predicted (since Darwin) that tetrapods evolved from lobed-finned fish, implying there should exist a range of fossils showing the transition from water to land across the Devonian period (about 400 MYA), with traits from both tetrapods and their fish ancestors.
 By the early 2000s, fossils including *Eusthenopteron* (385 MYA, a lobe-finned fish), *Ichthyostega* and *Acanthostega* (365 MYA, early tetrapods) had already been found, with the synapomorphies of labyrinthodont teeth and tetrapod skull roof pattern linking them together.